chidostartsup/chidostartsup/README.md

 ## 🔭 What I’m working on
 - **Vambo AI** — Multilingual, inclusive AI for Africa (developer tools + applied use cases)
-- **Open projects** — Education-focused ML demos, small datasets, and write-ups
+- **Open projects** — Education-focused ML demos, small datasets and write-ups

 ---